crimson-knight/agentic-development-template/README.md

 - Frontend Styling: [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - The styling language used to style this application's frontend.
 Nothing special here actually.
 - Frontend Framework: [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML) - The markup language used to build this application's frontend.
 Nothing special here actually.
 - Frontend JavaScript: [StimulusJS](https://stimulus.hotwired.dev/) - The JavaScript library used to add interactivity to this application's frontend.
-- AI inference interface: [Llamero](https://github.com/crimson-knight/llamero) - The library used to interface with the AI models that generate code for this application.
+- AI inference interface: [Llamero](https://github.com/crimson-knight/llamero) - The library used to interface with the AI models for this application.

 # Getting Started
 For the rest of this section, it is assumed that you have Cursor installed and whichever account level you chose allows you to use the Composer and `agent` sidebar features.